habetuz/SharpLog/docs/Reference/index.md

 Reference for every public function, property and field of `SharpLog`!

-!!! error "Missing documentation"
+!!! success "Reference up to date!"
-    The reference is not complete right now!
+    The reference is complete right now with version `3.0.0`!

-    Missing reference for namespaces `sharpLog.outputs` and `sharplog.settings`.
+    No missing references.